mnmnc/p0r/README.md

 ### 'It is time consuming, you execute the scipt manually and I don't like it'

 Well, yes.
-You have to execute it manually but of course you do not have to start the powershell console, navigate to the script location and invoke the sctipt by `./rules.ps1`.
+You have to execute it manually but of course you **DO NOT** have to start the powershell console, navigate to the script location and invoke the sctipt by `./rules.ps1` every time.
 That would be tedious and unproductive.
 Simply create a powershell shortcut that will execute the script for you (`C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe "C:\rules.ps1"`), pin it to the start menu, and associate the shortcut-key combination with it.
 I am invoking mine by pressing `CTRL`+`ALT`+`r`.
 You can also add an alias to the script within your powershell profile config file.
 I have an alias `rules` that will execute the `rules.ps1` script for me.
 At the end this is how my shortcut looks like:

 ![powershell rules shortcut](https://raw.githubusercontent.com/mnmnc/img/master/powershell_shortcut.jpg)